Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 (a) An applicant must demonstrate that denial of the permit would impose an extraordinary hardship on the part of the applicant brought about by circumstances peculiar to the subject property.

-(b) For water-dependent activities, unavoidable and necessary impact can be demonstrated where there are no practicable alternatives which would not involve a wetland or which would not have less adverse impact on a wetland, and would not have other significant adverse environmental consequences.
+(b) For water-dependent activities, unavoidable and necessary impact can be demonstrated where there are no practicable alternatives which would not involve a wetland or fish and wildlife conservation area or which would not have less adverse impact on a wetland or fish and wildlife conservation area, and would not have other significant adverse environmental consequences.

-(1) The basic project purpose cannot reasonably be accomplished utilizing one or more other sites in the general region that would avoid, or result in less, adverse impact on regulated environmentally sensitive areas; and
+(1) The basic project purpose cannot reasonably be accomplished utilizing one or more other sites in the general region that would avoid, or result in less, adverse impact on regulated critical areas;

-(2) A reduction in the size, scope, configuration, or density of the project as proposed and all alternative designs of the project as proposed that would avoid, or result in less, adverse impact on an environmentally sensitive area or its buffer will not accomplish the basic purpose of the project; and
+(2) A reduction in the size, scope, configuration, or density of the project as proposed and all alternative designs of the project as proposed that would avoid, or result in less, adverse impact on a critical area or its buffer will not accomplish the basic purpose of the project; and

 14.88.320 Allowance of Regulated Use in a Critical Area Where Denial of All Economic Use is Demonstrated.